TokisanGames/Terrain3D/doc/docs/programming_languages.md

-Integrating with Terrain3D
+Programming Languages
 ===========================

-This page is for more advanced gamedevs who want to access Terrain3D from other languages like C# or those developing tools & addons.

 Any language Godot supports should be able to work with Terrain3D via the GDExtension interface.
+This includes [C#](https://docs.godotengine.org/en/stable/tutorials/scripting/c_sharp/index.html), and [several others](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/what_is_gdextension.html#supported-languages).

+Here are some tips for integrating with Terrain3D.

 ```{image} images/integrating_gdextension.png
 :target: ../_images/integrating_gdextension.png